My Story, Training, Statement of Faith, and Philosophy

-Discover what lead me into health coaching, the training I received and the philosophy that guides me.
+Discover what lead me into health coaching, the training I received and the faith and philosophy that guides me.

 In my early 20’s, I struggled with sinus, ear, urinary tract, bronchial infections, and I ended up taking different rounds of antibiotics.
 I struggled with acne, stomach ulcers, depression, infertility, miscarriage, hypothyroidism (and all the symptoms that go along with low-thyroid like weight gain, fatigue, hair loss, cold intolerance, dry skin and eyes, and poor sleep).